 Whether you need to make a formal planning application for an extension or not will vary from case-to-case depending on a variety of factors.
 Let’s look at what does and doesn’t need planning permission and the main considerations you need to think about to ensure your project is a success.

 Permitted Development rights are complex to start with and to make them more complicated, are not applicable in all circumstances.
 Some properties or even whole areas can have Permitted Development rights removed with an Article 4 Direction imposed by the Council.
 You will find flats and listed buildings are also outside of the scope of PD.
 They also only apply to the property as it stood in 1948 or the original property if built since then.
-Basically, this prevents extensions extending previous extensions.
-Once the PD rights on a property have been used then you will need to revert back to applying for a full planning consent.
+Basically, this prevents extensions from extending previous extensions.
+Once the PD rights on a property have been used then you will need to revert back to applying for full planning consent.

 To tidy up the Permitted Development minefield a bit you can apply for a Certificate of Lawfulness to prove that your extension does come under Permitted Development.
 This is similar to a planning application in that the process is the same, but you will receive a notice stating that the extension does fall within Permitted Development or it doesn’t.
 You might think this is a pointless exercise but when you come to sell your home, solicitors will look for these documents to help expedite the selling process and a lack of this paperwork can cause delays, especially if the extension is not as clear cut as you think.
 With this in mind, it is Hylands Homes recommendation that you always get a certificate of lawfulness for any Permitted Development.